Priyangshu-7/Priyangshu-7/README.md

 ###

 <p align="left">
-I like understanding how things work — not just making them work.
-Debugging something until it finally makes sense is genuinely satisfying to me.
-I use AI tools to move faster, but I try not to let that become a crutch.<br><br>
+I like understanding how things work, not just making them work.
+Debugging something until it finally clicks is genuinely satisfying — more satisfying, honestly, than writing it from scratch.<br><br>
+I use AI tools to move faster, but I try not to let that turn into a crutch.<br><br>
-Currently working on getting comfortable across the full stack — frontend, backend, systems, and a bit of Web3.
-Still a student.
-Very much figuring it out.<br><br>
+Right now I'm getting comfortable across the full stack, plus a bit of Web3 on the side.
+Still a student, still figuring most of it out.<br><br>
 <b>What I'm working on</b><br>
 - <b>Frontend</b> — CSS, JavaScript, TypeScript.
-Experimenting with physics engines and map integrations.<br>
+Messing around with physics engines and map integrations.<br>
-- <b>Backend</b> — learning how to design and build APIs properly.<br>
+- <b>Backend</b> — learning to design and build APIs properly.<br>
-- <b>DSA</b> — practicing in C++.
-Slowly.
-Consistently.<br>
+- <b>DSA</b> — practicing in C++, slowly but consistently.<br>
-- <b>Web3</b> — exploring Solana development, picking up Rust alongside the JS ecosystem used in that space.<br>
+- <b>Web3</b> — exploring Solana development, picking up Rust alongside the JS ecosystem that surrounds it.<br>
-- <b>Data science & AI/ML</b> — interested in the quantitative side of things.
+- <b>Data science & AI/ML</b> — curious about the quantitative side.
 Still early here.<br><br>
-⚡ Fun fact: I find more satisfaction in debugging existing systems than in writing code from scratch.
+⚡ Fun fact: I get more out of debugging an existing system than writing new code.
 </p>

 ###